Skip to content

 This section provides you with a selection of popular server-focused operating systems that can be installed on your server.

 Having made your selection, you will be asked to choose between two possible partition layouts.
-Choosing One big partition with OS as root partition will give the operating system full access to the entire storage that is available on your server’s hard drive.
+Choosing a large partition with OS as root partition will give the operating system full access to the entire storage that is available on your server’s hard drive.
 This option is recommended.
 Small partition layout for individual use will only create a partition of sufficient size to install the desired operating system.
 This option is for users who intend to partition the remaining hard disk space on their own.

 Once the installation process has finished, the SCP will provide you with your server’s new root password.